 Face ID is basically just what it sounds like.
 Your face, and its unique features, is used to confirm your identity on your digital devices.
 Once your face is stored on your device, it can easily be used for authentication of your identity.

 How does it work?
 The entire backbone of fingerprint and Face ID is biometric security.
 When you set up Face ID, your device scans your face and creates a facial map using your unique physiological features.
 These features are recorded (encrypted) directly onto your device as data points, most commonly referred to as biometric characteristics, in the form of a 3D image.
-Once this unique identifier is stored to your device’s memory, you will be immediately recognizable to the device when you look into the screen.
+Once this unique identifier is stored in your device’s memory, you will be immediately recognizable to the device when you look into the screen.

 Face ID is also incredibly smart.
 It detects potential changes in your facial features that might occur over time (like wrinkles or bags under your eyes) and ‘learns’ (machine learning) your slightly altered biometric characteristics.
 That means you don’t have to worry about a few sleepless nights making you unrecognizable to your device.